 Characters of the chosen one archetype are hailed as the most important personin their setting for reasons that are entirely outside their control.
 The archetype is used to prop up bland characters who have done nothing to earn praise.
 Because these characters were born better than everyone else, they don’t have to practice or work hard to make a difference.
 In the Harry Potter series, Harry is worshiped because of what his mother did, while his hard-working friend Hermione sits in his shadow.

-REASON THREE: IT’S NEVER JUST ONE PERSON SAVING THE DAY
+REASON THREE: IN REAL LIFE IT’S NEVER JUST ONE PERSON SAVING THE DAY

 Even when one person takes all the glory.